hasanilyas/CARE-Test/README.md

  # What You'll Need
  MySQL version 5.6 or later
  Maven 3.2
- # you might need eclipse 2018-09 because backend is build using Spring Tool Suite 4 which is only compatiable with Eclipse 2018-09
+ # You might need eclipse 2018-09 because backend is build using Spring Tool Suite 4 which is only compatiable with Eclipse 2018-09

  # MySQL Connection
  First Create the Schema with name of your own choice.